Shopify Loyalty Apps: Practical Comparison of The Best 5 Picks in 2026 (Tested)

 Critical features

-Nonetheless, it seems that rewarding store credit can only be done through Rivo’s integration with Shopify Flow, which, again, is limiting.
+Rivo claims that they offer a store credit program.
+However, it appears that rewarding store credit can only be done through Rivo’s integration with Shopify Flow, which is, yet again, limiting.

 Complimentary features